Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/the 8th homework/8th_homework.md

 - 3.7 To be simple and clear, I write the first [**code**](code/problem3.7_1.py) to compare the 4 different situations.
 And here is the image of this program below.

   ![3.7_1](img/3.7_1.png)

+- As we can see, this picture shows us a very deirct version of the change of the amplitude and period because of the change of the driving angular frequency.
+From the image we can easily find that the driving angular frequency and the amplitude are not a linear relationship.
+But still we can get imformation from the image.
+When the driving angular frequency is close to π,